Delaware State Park Lake Clean Up (July 20, 2019)

 The 6th Annual NOW Festival, hosted by the City of Delaware Public Utilities Department, took place on June 22nd at Mingo Park in Delaware, Ohio.
 The festival is designed to engage and educate residents about land and water stewardship, especially within the Northern Olentangy Watershed limits.
-New this year were a guided nature walk, an interactive scavenger hunt for prizes, and a raffle for a tandem kayak!
-There were information booths from several environmental organizations, food trucks, a rain barrel raffle, a duck race, and more!
+New to the festival in 2019 was a guided nature walk, an interactive scavenger hunt for prizes, a live band, and a raffle for a tandem kayak!
+There were information booths from several environmental organizations, food trucks, free canoeing, a rain barrel raffle, a duck race, Conservation Awards, and more!

 Fish Habitat Assembling Program (April 28, 2019)

-The Olentangy Watershed Alliance (OWA) and the Delaware Lake Army Corps of Engineers staff got together with volunteers to assemble porcupine crib fish habitat structures that were placed in Delaware Lake.
-This concept was originally designed by the Pennsylvania Game Commission and is intended to help restore suitable fish habitat to reservoirs.
-We are “borrowing” their plans in an effort to increase the quality of fish habitat in Delaware Lake.
+The Olentangy Watershed Alliance (OWA) and the Delaware Lake Army Corps of Engineers got together with volunteers to assemble porcupine crib fish habitat structures that were placed in Delaware Lake.
+This concept was originally designed by the Pennsylvania Game Commission and is intended to help restore quality, suitable fish habitat to reservoirs.

 Earth Day Event (April 22, 2019)